Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given : Visitor visiting.
+  Given the Visitor visiting
+  and system is working
+  we will assign id number to them

-  When	: During a week of operation.
+  When visitors will come during a week

-  Then  : Generate the report of visitors.
+  Then we will generate the report of visitors in excel sheet according to id numbers

 Scenario: Alert when seating capacity is full

-  Given : seating capacity.
+  Given the seating capacity
+  and the system is working

-  When	: if seating capacity is full.
+  When the seating capacity is full the sensor will detect the void seats availability with the help of counter

-  Then	: Raise a Alert.
+  Then the alert will be raised
+  if the counter is zero.